gradio-app/gradio/guides/01_getting_started/02_key_features.md

 ## Progress Updates

 Ypu can explicitly update the progress of a function by adding an argument to your method that has a default value of `gradio.Progress()`.
 Then you can update the progress levels by calling this argument directly, or using the `track()` method of `Progress` to track progress over an iterable.
+Currently, queueing must be enabled for progress updates.

 $code_progress_simple
 $demo_progress_simple